 Press statements are available here.
 For media inquiries, please contact Mica Bevington at [email protected].

 As Humanity & Inclusion's crisis response evolves and expands, we'll share key updates here:

-Humanity & Inclusion logistics experts in Ukraine support Save the Children to deliver essential humanitarian goods to the bombarded city of Bakhmut.
+Humanity & Inclusion provides logistics solutions in support of local and international organizations to deliver essential goods to people across Ukraine.